I am a retired engineer and small business owner who has authored over 60 books on history and various topics.

 The American Revolution Against Great Britain

 As the colony of America grew it became more independent from the mother country of England, and by 1776 America had declared its intention to become a sovereign nation.
-Soon after the start of the American Revolution between England and America, Benjamin Franklin was elected by the Pennsylvania Assembly as a member of the Committee of Five—a group responsible for drafting the Declaration of Independence of the United States of America.
+Soon after the start of the American Revolutionary War between England and America, Benjamin Franklin was elected by the Pennsylvania Assembly as a member of the Continental Congress that met in Philadelphia.
+Franklin was appointed a member of a group of five delegates to write a document that declared the independence of the 13 colonies from Great Britain.
+The other four members of the group were Thomas Jefferson from Virginia, John Adams of Massachusetts, Roger Sherman of Connecticut, and Robert R. Livingston on New York.
+The committee was responsible for drafting what became known as the Declaration of Independence of the United States of America.
 Franklin’s gout prevented him from attending many gatherings of the Committee.
 However, he was still able to make important contributions to the text.
-Thomas Jefferson sent him the draft, and he made changes that were included in the final document.
+Thomas Jefferson, the prime author of the document, sent Franklin the first draft, allowing the senior statesman to make changes that were included in the final document.

 During the American Revolutionary War, Franklin served an important and critical post as a diplomatic representative to France.
 After over a year of negotiations with King Louis XVI and the French government, Franklin managed to secure a treaty of Friendship and Commerce between the two countries.
 This was very beneficial to the young United States as France was one of the leading powers in the world at that time.
 The treaty with France was more importantly a military treaty between America and France.
 France entered into the Revolutionary War on the side of the Americans and declared war on Great Britain.
 The alliance with France would be key to the colonies winning their freedom from Britain.
 While in France, Franklin became a celebrity and was invited to many important social affairs and consorted with the elite of France.
 As the Revolutionary War drew to a close, Franklin served as a member of the negotiating body that drew up terms to end the war with Great Britain and recognize the 13 colonies as the constituents of a sovereign nation.
 After the Treaty of Paris was signed in 1783, Franklin remained in France as America’s ambassador.